-There are online Supplemental Instruction (SI) study sessions available for this course.
-SI sessions are led by an SI leader, Brendan Crawford, who is a student that has recently excelled in the course.
+There are Supplemental Instruction (SI) study sessions available for this course.
+SI sessions are led by an SI leader, Cole Gebert, who is a student that has recently excelled in the course.
 Session attendance is open to all, and while it is voluntary, it is extremely beneficial for those who attend weekly.
-Times and locations for the SI session can be found here: www.luc.edu/tutoring.
+Times and locations for the SI session can be found here: www.luc.edu/tutoring and will be posted on Sakai Resources for Help.
 Students who attend these interactive sessions find themselves working with peers as they compare notes, demonstrate and discuss pertinent problems and concepts, and share study and test-taking strategies.
 Research shows students whom regularly attend sessions have higher grades at the end-of-the-semester and more deeply understand course concepts than those who do not.
 Students are asked to arrive with their Loyola ID number, lecture notes, and textbook.